Skip to main content

 How Lumen helps

-Lumen ships a free twenty-question NDHCE diagnostic, a half-mock, a full 200-item mock that mirrors the NDHCE blueprint and timing, and per-domain practice across the eight competencies.
+Lumen ships a free twenty-question NDHCE diagnostic, a half-mock, a full 200-item mock that mirrors the NDHCE blueprint and timing, and per-domain practice across the seven EPCCoDH domains.
 Every item shows you why the right answer is right, why each distractor is wrong, and which competency domain it pulls from.
 Case-pack vignettes use shared charts, medical histories, and radiograph prose descriptions in the NDHCE register.
 Your weakest domains surface at the top of the next session, so the next hour you spend studying is the hour that moves the line.